mbockgeorges/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Complete the source programme code in order to print whether the number stored in the variable n is positive or negative
+Complete the source programme code in order to print whether the number stored in the variable n is positive or negative Complete the source code and print last digit